 Located a few hours’ drive from the temple of Borobudur, this was one of my favourite parts of exploring the central island of this never-ending archipelago.
 It’s a great addition to your trip after exploring the best of Yogyakarta, a royal city in central Java.

 When I arrived at my homestay in Wonosobo, I realised after a good ten minutes of knocking that no one was home and no one was nearby that was going to be able to help.

-It’s that laughter that has me hooked on this county.
-A friend once told me she loved Indonesians because they are so quick to find humour and damn, we need more laughter in the world.
+It’s that laughter that has me hooked on this country.
+A friend once told me she loved Indonesians because they are so quick to find humour, and damn, we need more laughter in the world.

 Whoever the guy was, he rocked up on time and was awesome.
-Sneaking me into parks before they were open, sharing lunch with me and then driving me around all of his friends’ homes on the way back so they could take a selfie with me.
-Wonosobo, the bigger town a 20-minute ride from Dieng was like that.
-There were no tourists here, shopkeepers didn’t know how to over-charge and everything was communicated in smiles – my favourite way to travel.
+He snuck me into parks before they were open, shared lunch with me, and then drove me around all of his friends’ homes on the way back so they could take a selfie with me.
+Wonosobo, the bigger town a 20-minute ride from Dieng, was like that.
+There were no tourists here, shopkeepers didn’t know how to over-charge, and everything was communicated with smiles – my favourite way to travel.

 Top 5 things to see in Dieng

 The best thing is, you don’t need to do a Dieng Plateau tour, it is simple enough to explore by renting bike or just hiring a driver for the day.

 Explore the Volcanic craters.
 The whole of the Dieng Plateau is an active volcanic area (last erupting in 2009).
 You can wander through bubbling craters and ‘enjoy’ the sulphur smell pretty much undisturbed in the early hours.